Population vs Sample

 Populations can be categorized into different types based on their characteristics and scope.

-- Infinite Population: Theoretically uncountable, like all possible outcomes of rolling a die.
+• Infinite Population: Theoretically uncountable, like all possible outcomes of infinite coin tosses.

-- Real Population: Actually exists, like all the bikes produced in 2025.
+• Real Population: Actually exists, like all the bikes produced by a factory in a year.

 What is Sample in Statistics?

-A sample in statistics is a selection of a subset of a population that is chosen to conduct a study or analysis.
-Collecting data from all members of a population is not practical due to the time, expense, or availability restrictions, so researchers select a subset that represents the larger group.
+A sample in statistics represents a subset of a population that researchers select to conduct a study or analysis.
+Collecting data from an entire population is impractical due to the time, cost, or access limits, so researchers select a representative subset.
 For example, if your population is all high school students in the United States, your sample might comprise a thousand students from different geographic regions.

 Representativeness:

 To achieve reliable results, the sample must be representative of the population.
-This means the sample must mirror the variety and diversity of the whole sample.
+This means the sample must mirror the variety and diversity of the whole population.

 Types of Sampling Methods with Examples